Military build-up in Southeast Asia: Philippines

 The Philippines was preoccupied with internal insurgencies and factionalism, coupled with a military alliance with the US and continued presence of naval and air bases meant that there was no pressure of military modernization.
 After the decreased US aid and conflict in the Spratly Islands, Military Modernization Bill was signed into law in 1995, but the actual program was launched in 1999, partly due to the economic crisis.

 Its military spending increased by 50.3 percent between 2009 and 2018 in real terms, however, its economic burden remained stable.
 The increase was in part due to higher salary of servicemen.
-President Duterte's priority was on territorial defense.
-Due to criticism of Duterte's policies, some Western countries refused to export weapons to the country.
+The Armed Forces of the Philippines priority shifted to territorial defense.
+However,due to criticism of Duterte's policies, some Western countries refused to export weapons to the country.
 It then shifted attention to make deals with Russia, China and Israel.
 Its inventory is one of the most outdated in the region, and the Revised AFP Modernization Act of 2013 outlined its effort to modernize its armed force by 2027.
 Eighty-seven percent of arms imports were aircraft or ships.

 Singapore

 Singapore has developed its military continuously, not being halted by 1997 crisis.
 Its leadership considered the armed forces necessary to act as a deterrent, given the country's status as a city-state in a volatile region.
 It embraced the idea of RMA and enhanced its military technologies.
 Singapore was the most powerful military in Southeast Asia as of 2004, and there is a continuous political will and funds to do modernize its military.
 Apart from importing new vehicles into its army, navy and air force, its army also introduced locally built infantry fighting vehicles.

 During the period of 2009 to 2018, the country allocated a percentage of its GDP to military spending unchanged.
 It had been the region's largest arms importer, and was ranked top four in Global Militarization Index by Bonn International Center for Conversion since 2007.
-The country has a well-developed arms industry with the ability to produce locally-made armoured vehicles, artillery and ships, some of which also exported.
+The country has a well-developed arms industry with the ability to produce locally made armoured vehicles, artillery and ships, some of which also exported.
 Singaporean air force is the most capable of long distance action.
 Singapore has been a participant in the US F-35 programme since 2003.